hyperledger/fabric-sdk-node/docs/tutorials/fabtoken.md

 };

-// user1 calls transfer method to transfer the token to user2 const mytokens = await user1TokenClient.transfer(transferRequest);
+// user1 calls transfer method to transfer the token to user2
+// after transfer, the old "tokenid1" will be destroyed and new token ids will be created const mytokens = await user1TokenClient.transfer(transferRequest);

 // The above method broadcasts the transaction to the orderer.